duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

 Here, we define a function, `loadSound()` that uses the [**SoundManager**](http://www.schillmania.com/projects/soundmanager2/) JavaScript library to load the audio file and also allows us to easily control the playing of the audio.
 An important piece of this `loadSound()` function is the use of our audio proxy: `url: "/audio/?u=" + url`.
 Similarly to any images used in a instant answer, any audio files must also be proxied through DuckDuckGo to ensure our users' privacy.

 **\*\*Note:** The use of the SoundManager library for this instant answer shouldn't be taken lightly.
-We chose to use a JavaScript library to ensure cross-browser compatibility but the use of 3rd party libraries is not something we advocate, however since this was an internally written instant answer, we decided to use the SoundManager library for this instant answer as well as all others which utilize audio (e.g. [Forvo](https://duckduckgo.com/?q=pronounce+awesome)).
+We chose to use a JavaScript library to ensure cross-browser compatibility but the use of 3rd party libraries is not something we advocate, however since this was an internally written instant answer, we decided to use the SoundManager library for this instant answer as well as all others which utilize audio (e.g., [Forvo](https://duckduckgo.com/?q=pronounce+awesome)).

 ```javascript
     // Initialize the soundManager object.